aim-salam/cheatsheet/README.md

    ```

-### ⚠️ Reminder:
+### ⚠️ Attention:

-Authentication and Comment Section will not work because you don't have access to the API_KEY.
+You may encounter different authentication and comments in production and development; this is because they have separate backends and databases.

 <br>
 <br>